-ABC Country Club grants its members the right to use its facilities such as swimming pool, tennis and badminton court, snooker, etc.
+ABC Country Club grants its members the right to use its facilities such as swimming pool, tennis and badminton court and snooker.

-18. The value of the supplies are not nominal.
+18. The value of the supplies (example 4 dan example 5) are not nominal.
 Since the benefits received by the members are substantial, the membership fee is subject to GST.